Flawed genius Nick Kyrgios 'comfortable' with himself

 Nadal has in the past described Kyrgios as "not a bad guy" despite his antics on court, saying he is a player of huge talent who could be fighting for the number one spot.

-But Greek star Stefanos Tsitsipas, Kyrgios's victim in a tempestuous third-round clash at the All England Club this year, said the Australian has an "evil side" and is a "bully".
+But Greece's Stefanos Tsitsipas, Kyrgios's victim in a tempestuous third-round clash at the All England Club this year, accused the Australian of bullying his opponents with his on-court outbursts.

-Kyrgios, 27, laughed off those accusations and was on his best behaviour in his fourth-round win against US player Brandon Nakashima.
+Kyrgios, 27, laughed off the accusation and was on his best behaviour in his fourth-round win against US player Brandon Nakashima.

-He will hope a looming court case in Australia involving a case of assault, reported this week, does not prove a distraction.
+Kyrgios's Wimbledon campaign has been interrupted by news first published in an Australian newspaper on Tuesday that he has been summoned to appear in court in his hometown of Canberra in August over an allegation of assault.

 First steps